What is a Waterer?

 While this material is very sturdy and a great fit in the right setting, costs will typically run higher than a standard automatic waterer.

 With a bucket or trough, monitoring water intake is pretty straight forward.
-Is there water gone (presumably consumed by the animal)?
+Is their water gone (presumably consumed by the animal)?
 Or is the bucket or tank still full of water?
 With the advent of the automatic waterer, checking water consumption may not be so straight forward.

 There are lots of horror stories of animals not drinking out of what appears to be a healthy water source for a number of factors.
 A possible scenario where animals won’t drink their water includes electrical current being present in the water due to stray voltage.
 This can take many forms and is often elusive to identify and correct.
 Another possible scenario may be that the water has become foul tasting due to algae or bacteria growth.

 Regardless of the cause, one tactic used to identify water or waterer issues or failures is to use a water meter to determine if animals are drinking.
 Some manufacturers may offer a water meter as an add-on purchase and some may include it as standard with the unit itself.

 However you slice it, water meters serve one simple function and that is to measure water.
 If the solution you are interested in does not offer a water meter, you can easily purchase and install a water meter (from any manufacturer) on the water line that leads up to the automatic waterer.
 A quick Google or Amazon search will provide you with lots of options.